actualbudget/docs/docs/experimental/simplefin-sync.md

 ### Resolving SimpleFIN sync issues

-If you restore an Actual Budget file, it is best to reconfigure and setup the linking again.
+If you restore an Actual Budget file, it is recommended to unlink and setup the linking again.

-1. Unlink accounts in Actual Budget.
+1. Unlink accounts in your Actual budget file.
 Do this for all accounts linked.
 The SimpleFIN token is a one-time use token.
    - **_For an existing account, click on that account, select the ... (kebab menu) in the top right, and choose Unlink account_**

 2. Reset the SimpleFIN credentials by clicking on “+ Add account” at the bottom of the sidebar.